Param-Harrison/thematrixML/README.md

   - Mobile development
   - UI/UX designer

-### Were can we get free curriculum / study plan for other technologies like mobile development etc.?
+### Where can we get free curriculum / study plan for other technologies like mobile development etc.?
 - We are working on it.
 Will update very soon :pray:

 # Hardware Requirement